SAP/openui5-docs/docs/Resource_Handling_Modularization_and_Localization_91f2b4d.md

 This dispatches the requests from `resources/sap/m/Button.js` to `http://%server%:%port%/sapui5/resources/sap/m/Button.js`.

-If you are located behind a proxy and the remote location is outside your local network you can configure the proxy settings via the standard Java Networking and Proxy configurations by setting the system properties \(for HTTP\): `http.proxyHost`, `http.proxyPort`, `http.nonProxyHosts`, or \(for HTTPS\) `https.proxyHost`, `https.proxyPort`, `https.nonProxyHosts` of your Java runtime environment.
+If you are located behind a proxy and the remote location is outside your localnetwork, you can configure the proxy settings via the standard Java Networking and Proxy configurations by setting the system properties \(for HTTP\): `http.proxyHost`, `http.proxyPort`, `http.nonProxyHosts`, or \(for HTTPS\) `https.proxyHost`, `https.proxyPort`, `https.nonProxyHosts` of your Java runtime environment.

-In general for the resources returned from the proxy the `ResourceServlet` is enabling caching.
+In general, for the resources returned from the proxy the `ResourceServlet` is enabling caching.
 By default, it uses the configured `com.sap.ui5.resource.MAX_AGE` to avoid too much load on the `ResourceServlet`.

 **Verify that a Resource was Retrieved from Remote Location**

-When in development mode it is possible to verify that a resource was retrieved from the desired remote location by checking the response header of the respective request.
-In this case the response header has an entry *x-sap-ResourceUrl = remote resource URL*, for example:
+When in development mode, it’s possible to verify that a resource was retrieved from the desired remote location by checking the response header of the respective request.
+In this case, the response header has an entry `x-sap-ResourceUrl = remote resource URL`, for example:

 ```
 x-sap-ResourceUrl = http://%server%:%port%/sap/public/bc/ui5_ui5/resources/sap-ui-core.js